Spark-Sentry/core-api/README.md

 ### Authentication

 - `POST /api/v1/login`: Log in to the application and receive a JWT token. :key:

+### User Management

+- `POST /api/v1/register`: Register a new user into the system. :bust_in_silhouette:
+- `POST /api/v1/associateUserToAccount`: Associate an existing user to an account. :link:

+### Account Management

+- `POST /api/v1/accounts`: Create a new account. :office:

 ### Protected Routes (JWT token required)